MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmm-server.md

 ## Before you start

-Before you start backing up and restoring VMM servers, do the following:
+Before you back up and restore VMM servers, do the following:

 - Review the [release notes](dpm-release-notes.md) and read about any VMM backup issues in [What's supported and what isn't for DPM?](dpm-support-issues.md)